InfidelRahul/rs-gigatoken/README.md

 ## File encoding and output assembly

-The Rust API can encode paths directly while preserving the upstream zero-copy file strategy (mmap for plain files, decompression for `.gz`/`.zst`, and row-wise Parquet handling):
+The Rust API can encode paths directly while preserving the upstream low-copy file strategy (mmap for plain files, decompression for `.gz`/`.zst`, and row-wise Parquet handling):